 Materials and methods

 The Rocky Mountains extend from northern New Mexico, USA to northwestern, British Columbia, Canada reaching their highest elevations in Colorado, USA.
 The two mountainous regions studied in the Colorado Rockies, the San Juan Mountains (1414–4286 m) and the Front Range Mountains (1438–4346 m), were chosen for their contrasting climates and geography (Figure 2; Armstrong et al., 2011, Fitzgerald et al., 1994, McCain et al., 2018).
-Temperature decreases and precipitation increases with elevation on both gradients (McCain et al., 2018).
+On both gradients, temperature decreases and precipitation increases with elevation (McCain et al., 2018).
 Climatically, the southwestern San Juans are warmer and wetter than the more northeastern Front Range.
 Both mountains receive precipitation as snow in the winter months, but the San Juans intercept substantial rainfall from summer monsoons predominately at mid- and high-elevations, as the base of the San Juans is semi-arid desert habitat.
 The Front Range is less arid at the base, characterized by the western-most extension of eastern plains grassland.
 Temperatures have increased on both mountains since the 1980s, but the San Juans are getting increasingly wetter, while the Front Range is becoming increasingly drier (Mote et al. 2005).
 Both mountains reside upon a geographically extensive plateau across the western US (Colorado Plateau), thus their base elevations start considerably higher than most mountains in regions nearer to sea level.

 Mammal surveys and collecting began in the mid-to-late 1800s in both regions, but the Front Range is more intensively sampled (Figure 2) due to its easier access, the closer proximity of the two largest universities in the state, and the inclusion of Rocky Mountain National Park.
 We began trapping small mammals in the San Juan Mountains in 2007 and the Front Range Mountains in 2010; thus we have over a decade of mammal surveys and experience in the two ranges (Appendix S1).
 The two ranges have similar small mammal richness (rodents and shrews) with 35 species in the Front Range and 31 species in the San Juans among which 22 are shared (McCain et al., 2018).